 Describe the steps that you will take to protect subjects’ privacy interests.
 “Privacy interest” refers to a person’s desire to place limits on with whom they interact or to whom they provide personal information (e.g., collecting the minimal amount of private information required to complete the study, protecting the data once it is obtained):

-We will only ask for minimal amount of private information from the participants and will store such data in a password protected computer in the Sandbox studio.
+We will only ask for a minimal amount of private information from the participants and will store such data in a password protected computer in the Sandbox studio.

 Describe steps that you will take to make subjects feel at ease with the research situation in terms of the questions being asked and the procedures being performed.
 “At ease” does not refer to physical discomfort, but the sense of intrusiveness a subject might experience in response to questions, examinations, and procedures (e.g., use of a same gender investigator to place sensors on the torso, a private changing area if clothing must be changed, sensitivity when discussing pregnancy testing with subjects, making it clear on surveys that participants can discontinue at any time, not asking questions about private or sensitive issues unless necessary for the research):

-The participants will be frequently asked about their feeling and tiredness and is invited to take a break at any point of study.
+The participants will be frequently asked about their feeling and tiredness and are invited to take a break at any point of the study.

 Describe how you plan to access existing sources of information about the subjects (e.g., medical records, grades) and how you will protect participant privacy through the data security plan: